joelhawksley/identity/components-2020/slides.md

 ^ example component

-^ is compiled before Unicorn and Puma fork
+^ S is compiled before Unicorn and Puma fork

 ---